AxelMonroyAnaya/notaspy/README.md

 1. clone the rep
 2. install the dep
-3. look the port of connection.
+3. configure the conexion file within the proyect as you need.
 4. execute.

 > [!WARNING]